telloom/telloom-v2/_project-context/topic-display-update-plan.md

 ### Step 3: Apply Transformation in Components
 -   In the identified React Server Components, import and use the `formatTopicNameForListener` function when preparing topic data for display.
+-   Ensure that `descriptionListener` is fetched from `PromptCategory` for Listener views and used in place of (or as a preferred alternative to) `description`.

     ```typescript
     // Inside a React Server Component for the Listener view
     import { formatTopicNameForListener } from '@/utils/formatting'; // Adjust path as needed

     // Assuming 'promptCategories' is an array of fetched PromptCategory objects
+    // Make sure the fetch query includes 'descriptionListener'
     const categoriesToDisplay = promptCategories.map(pc => ({
       ...pc,
       // Use the original 'category' for internal logic if needed,
       // and 'displayName' for rendering.
       displayName: formatTopicNameForListener(pc.category),
+      // Use descriptionListener if available, otherwise fall back to original description
+      displayDescription: pc.descriptionListener || pc.description,
     }));

     // ... later in the JSX:
     // {categoriesToDisplay.map(cat => (
-    //   <div key={cat.id}>{cat.displayName}</div>
+    //   <div key={cat.id}>
+    //     <h2>{cat.displayName}</h2>
+    //     <p>{cat.displayDescription}</p>
+    //   </div>
     // ))}
     ```
--   **Context is Key**: Ensure this transformation is applied *only* when the user is in the `LISTENER` role *and* viewing another `SHARER`'s topics.
+-   **Context is Key**: Ensure this transformation for names and usage of `descriptionListener` is applied *only* when the user is in the `LISTENER` role *and* viewing another `SHARER`'s topics.
 The component's context (e.g., route parameters indicating a `sharerId`) will be crucial here.
+-   **Specific Page Update**: For `role-listener/[id]/topics/[topicId]` page, ensure the description displayed under the page title uses the fetched `descriptionListener` content.

 ### Step 4: Testing
--   **Listener View**: Verify that topics starting with "Your" are displayed with "Their" (e.g., "Your Parents" becomes "Their Parents").
+-   **Listener View (Topic Names)**: Verify that topics starting with "Your" are displayed with "Their" (e.g., "Your Parents" becomes "Their Parents").
+-   **Listener View (Topic Descriptions)**: Verify that topic descriptions use the content from the `descriptionListener` field.
--   **Sharer View**: Verify that Sharers viewing their own topics still see "Your" (e.g., "Your Parents").
+-   **Sharer View**: Verify that Sharers viewing their own topics still see "Your" (e.g., "Your Parents") and the standard `description`.
--   **Executor View**: Verify that Executors viewing a Sharer's topics see "Your" (e.g., "Your Parents"), as they act from the Sharer's perspective.
+-   **Executor View**: Verify that Executors viewing a Sharer's topics see "Your" (e.g., "Your Parents") and the standard `description`, as they act from the Sharer's perspective.
--   **Other Topics**: Ensure topics not starting with "Your" are displayed unchanged for all roles.
 -   Test with null or undefined category names if applicable, based on the utility function's handling.

 ## 7. Database Schema for `PromptCategory` (Reference)